mrinalbankar/mongodb-query/README.md

-App with libraries Node-Express-MongoDBAtlas
+# App with libraries included Node-Express-MongoDBAtlas
+# api's created using Node-Express.js and MongoDB queries

-to install node_modules : npm i
+- to install node_modules : npm i

-to start the server: npm start
+- to start the server: npm start